wavemaker/docs/learn/app-development/widgets/datalive/form/dynamic-form.md

 [![](/learn/assets/confirm-formcode-dynamicform.png)](/learn/assets/confirm-formcode-dynamicform.png)

+#### Modifying Dynamic Form Metadata

-4. If the form fields do not render as desired, on-beforerender event is used that tranforms the provided field details into WaveMaker accepted format.
+1. If the form fields do not render as desired, on-beforerender event is used that tranforms the provided field details into WaveMaker accepted format.

 [![](/learn/assets/add-formcode-onbeforerender-dynamicform.png)](/learn/assets/add-formcode-onbeforerender-dynamicform.png)